exercism/website-copy/pages/terms.md

 ## Service Eligibility

 Exercism offers its products to the widest possible audience.
 We champion and nurture inclusivity, diversity and equality to the highest levels.
-Please take a look at our Code of Conduct.
+Please take a look at our Code of Conduct for more information.

 Although we want to be open to all, the following eligibility restrictions do apply:

 ### Non-Eligibility based on suspension or removal

-Our services are not available to any users previously suspended or removed from the The Platform.
+Our services are **not** available to any users previously suspended or removed from the The Platform.
 It is expected that such removals will be governed by these Terms of Service and our Code of Conduct.

 ### Eligibility based on age (and region)

-You must be at least 13 years old to access or use the Network or Services, including without limitation to complete a Platform account registration.
+You have to be older than a minimum age to have an account on our Platform.
+This is to keep our users safe.
+If you are younger than this age, and want to learn to program with Exercism, we would recommend that you ask a Parent or Guardian to create an account and solve the problems together.

-By accessing or using the Services or the Network in any manner, you warrant that you are at least 13 years of age.
+You must be at least 13 years old to access our Platform.
 If you are under 13 years old, you may not access our Platform, and may not provide or post any personal information to our Platform (including, for example, your name, age, and contact details).

-If you are located within the European Union, you must be at least 16 years old to access our Platform.
-By accessing or using the Services or the Network in any manner, you warrant that you are at least 16 years of age.
+However, if you are located within the **European Union**, you must be at least 16 years old to access our Platform.
 If you are under 16 years old, you may not access our Platform, and may not provide or post any personal information to our Platform (including, for example, your name, age, and contact details).

 ### Removal/Suspension/Termination of accounts